Block WhatsApp

 Keep real access.

-Fella blocks WhatsApp on iPhone by default and gives you one emergency 5-minute unlock a day, so group chats, Status, Channels, and unread badges stop pulling you back all day.
+Fella blocks WhatsApp on iPhone by default and gives you one 5-minute emergency unlock per session, so group chats, Status, Channels, and unread badges stop pulling you back all day.

 WhatsApp is harder to block than a normal distraction app.
 It is not just entertainment.
 It can be family, work, school, travel, calls, appointments, group chats, communities, and daily logistics.
 That is exactly why it can become impossible to leave alone.